stevekanger/scrollpro/README.md

 ##### Css

-There is no default css added to your scrollbar you need to style it yourself so you can customize it to your liking.
+There will be a couple of elements that will be added to your scrollbar element `.track` and `.bar` but there is no default css added to the scrollbar element you provide and no colors added to the `.bar`.
+You will need to style it yourself so you can customize it to your liking.

 ```css
 #scrollbar {